gateskyle/Workout-Tracker/README.md

 ## Description

-### This webpage lets you create and manage your fitness routines
+### This webpage lets you create and view stats of your fitness routines

 ____________________________________________